 Parts of a sailboat – dictionary

-Every sailboat has a hull, bow, stern, deck, mail sail, mast, keel and a rudder.
+Every sailboat has a hull, bow, stern, deck, main sail, mast, keel and a rudder.
 What is all that and where it is?
 Let’s find out.

 We already know what is a mast, a keel and a hull.

-- Bow is the forward part of the hull of a ship or boat.
+- The bow is the forward part of the hull of a ship or boat.

 - Stern is the “other” end of a ship or boat.

-- Rudder is a primary control surface used to steer a ship or a boat or other conveyance that moves through a fluid medium (generally air or water).
+- The rudder is a primary control surface used to steer a ship or a boat or other conveyance that moves through a fluid medium (generally air or water).

-- Pulpit is a raised platform in the bows of a fishing boat or whaler.
+- The pulpit is a raised platform in the bows of a fishing boat or whaler.

 - Tiller or till is a lever used to steer a vehicle.